 So as you are getting ready to tuck into bed for the night, why not tuck your phones and other devices away as well in their very own phone bed.

-$100 Phone Bed Is a Charging Station That Looks like a Bed.
+A Charging Station That Looks Like a Bed

 Thrive Global is a company founded by media mogul and wellness enthusiast Arianna Huffington, who became extremely passionate about sleep habits after burning out from working nonstop on The Huffington Post.

 She advises that the intention of the Phone Bed is